-Enter on line 25 the amount informed as income from other payments included in box 9 of Form 480.6A or in box 10 of Form 480.6B.
-In case of entities with a taxable year ending on December 31, they will include the total of the other payments corresponding to the taxable year for which the return is being filed.
+Enter on line 25 the amount informed as income from other payments included in Box 10 of Form 480.6A or in Box 11 of Form 480.6B.
+In case of entities that have a taxable year different to a year ending on December 31, they will include the total of the other payments corresponding to the taxable year for which the return is being filed.

-Enter on line 26 any other income generated or received not included on the previous lines.
-Include with the return an schedule showing a breakdown of this income.
+Enter on line 26 any other income earned or received not included on the previous lines.
+Include with the return a schedule showing a breakdown of this income.